mobook/MO-book/_build/html/_sources/pyomo_style_guide.md

 The preferred method for creating instances of Pyomo models is a Python function or class that accepts parameter values and returns a `ConcreteModel`.

 Pyomo provides two methods for creating model instances, `AbstractModel` or `ConcreteModel`.
 A `ConcreteModel` requires parameter values to be known when the model is created. `AbstractModel` specifies a model with symbolic parameters which can be specified later to define an instance of the  model.
 However, because Pyomo is integrated within Python,  `ConcreteModel` model instances can be created with a Python function or class using the full range of language features.
 For this reason, there is  little benefit for  `AbstractModel`.

-### Prefer short model and block names

-Model and block names should be consistent with PEP 8 naming standards (i.e., all lowercase with words separated by underscore).
-Short model names are preferred for readability and to avoid excessively long lines.
-A single lower case `m` is acceptable in  instances of a model with a single block.

-Complex models may require more descriptive names for readability.

 ### Index with Pyomo Set and RangeSet